betterscientificsoftware/bssw.io/Articles/UnitTestingC++WithCatch.md

 ### Custom main

 Some versions of MPI will output a warning if `MPI_Finalize` is not called before the program exits.
 However, calling `MPI_Finalize` at the end of a test will disable MPI for all the other tests.
-This can be handled by creating a custom runner that performs initialization before any tests run and shutdown after all tests complete.
+This can be handled by creating a custom runner that performs initialization before any tests run and shuts down after all tests complete.
 ```
 #define CATCH_CONFIG_RUNNER
 #include "catch.hpp"